France fears Jewish school gunman could strike again

-TOULOUSE, France (Reuters) - French police stepped up the search on Tuesday for a gunman who apparently filmed the scene as he shot dead three children and a rabbi at point-blank range in a Jewish school, warning that he had already killed twice last week and could strike again soon.
+TOULOUSE, France (Reuters) - French police stepped up the search on Tuesday for a gunman who filmed his carnage as he shot dead three children and a rabbi at a Jewish school, fearing the killer could strike again.

-Authorities believe the scooter-riding gunman is a methodical, trained marksman with “extremist” views who was also responsible for last week’s fatal shootings of three soldiers of North African origin.
+Officials believe the scooter-riding gunman is a trained marksman with “extremist” views who may also be responsible for last week’s shootings of three soldiers of North African origin.

 France’s President Nicolas Sarkozy has said racism appeared to be the motivation for Monday’s school attack, which came just five weeks before the first round of the presidential election.